 12. Parmesan Tater Tots and Dipping Sauces

-Tater tots are a great party food that just anyone can grab.
+Tater tots are great party food that just anyone can grab.
 With pre-separated cones filled to the top with fresh tater tots, anyone can just walk up and grab a cone with a side of desired sauce.

 13. Strawberry-Lemonade Punch

 Hot summer days can be annoying but to cool yourself off with a lemonade can make the day all that much enjoyable.
-Adding colorful berries can add a patriotic feel as well as adding a cookie cutter star shaped watermelon to the rim of the glass!
+Adding colorful berries can add a patriotic feel as well as adding a cookie-cutter star-shaped watermelon to the rim of the glass!

 14. Soda Float Bar

 Soda floats bring together any occasion, but the star at the 4th of July party.
-With various kinds of ice cream and sodas there are endless opportunities for creations and that sounds exciting and will have your guests coming back for more.
+With various kinds of ice cream and sodas, there are endless opportunities for creations and that sounds exciting and will have your guests coming back for more.
 For an added look be sure to place your tater tots and dipping sauces close by as well as having coolers with your soda types places to give a fuller look to the table.

 15. S’more Holders

-Have you ever wanted to make s’mores in a group and it turn out to get all messy and disorganized?
+Have you ever wanted to make s’mores in a group and it turns out to get all messy and disorganized?
 These S’more holders will take enough ingredients for two smores and hold them separately for people to just pick up and start making some delicious treats.

 4th of July Party Ideas: Entertainments

-What are 4th of July activities without music?
+What are the 4th of July activities without music?
 Put together a playlist of your favorite tunes, some great dance songs, and the best patriotic music available.
 Streaming services like Spotify let you put together a list ahead of time and take the music hassle off your hands so you can visit.